jvc1019/Zest/README.md

 # CMSC128

-## NOTICE: If you decided to update the database, please put (UPDATED DATABASE!!!) in your commit so that the rest of us will know.
-## NOTICE TOO: ALWAYS "GIT PULL/FETCH" BEFORE "GIT PUSH".

 This will be the repository for CMSC 128 - Section 3.
 Files included would be for the prototype system we will create in the scrum process through series of sprints.
 The project will reach 4 sprints before the final prototype is created.

 ## Zoom Meeting Details: